Best laid plans

 Laura was stonefaced, Young’s eyes had narrowed.

 ‘The provisions of the will give Mr. Pendlebury discretion.
-If he thinks something untoward has happened regarding the will, then he can suspend her portion, as he says.
+If he thinks something untoward has happened regarding the will, then he can suspend her portion, as he says, for one year.
 If, for example, she had deliberately prevented someone from receiving his or her portion or if Mr. Pendlebury himself had made statements which knowingly contradicted the law of this land, then a challenge could overturn the distribution and a court would decide on any new provision, with or without Mrs. Forrester.
 That was the main point of the letter Mr. Pendlebury received.’

 Young was furious.
 ‘You lying scoundrels, that reading was -’